 - 1 egg

-- 1 tbsp chopped parsley
+- 3 tbsp chopped parsley

 - 3 large garlic cloves

-- 5 tbsp vegetable oil
+- 1/4 cup vegetable oil

-- Remove the clingfilm and cut the butter into slices.
+Remove the clingfilm and cut the butter into slices.
 Any unused butter can be stored in the freezer to be used later on.

-- Add the vegetable oil to a pan and heat it up on a medium heat.
+Add the vegetable oil to a pan and heat it up on a medium heat.

-- Remove from the pan and place them on a baking tray.
+Remove from the pan and place them on a baking tray.

-Bake for 15-20 minutes at 180 degrees C until throughly cooked.
+Bake for 15-20 minutes at 180 degrees C (350 F) until cooked through.